Xinhuan-Imperial/Lattice-Boltzmann-Method-GPU/README.md

 2. For wall grids, we use the half-way bounce back method
 3. For fluid grids, SRT LBM streaming and collision happens
 4. For outer neighbour grids of wall, those grids are only used for easier implementation of wall half-way bounce back.
-5. For not used grids, they are abondoned in function index_transform to reduce the large memory consumption.
+5. For not used grids, they are abondoned in function index_transform to reduce the large memory usage.

 To use the code, you must cite:
 1. The author's PhD thesis